ang4d/brightness-control-by-hand-gesture-using-python/README.md

 # brightness-control-by-hand-gesture-using-python
-HandTracking module that tracks all points on the hand and detects hand landmarks, calculate the distance between thumb tip and index fingertip and maps the distance between thumb tip and index fingertip with brightness range.
-# Importing Libraries

 import cv2
 import mediapipe as mp
 from math import hypot
 import screen_brightness_control as sbc import numpy as np

-# Initializing the Model
 mpHands = mp.solutions.hands
 hands = mpHands.Hands(
 	static_image_mode=False,